onetdev/cloud_generator/README.md

 ## Known issues to be fixed and missing features to be added

-- The generator should not create new iteration by changing the color but only when chaning generator settings.
 - Header, explanation footer and share options should be added.
 - Download is not working as of yet.
 - Past generations queue (to be able to restore dismissed items).